bismuthfoundation/Bismuth-FAQ/Snapshot/Ledger_Mainnet.md

 Snapshot Block Height: 4,595,000
 Date: December 15, 2025

-This **guide** provides step-by-step instructions to download and apply a snapshot of the Bismuth mainnet database at block height 4,405,000.
+This **guide** provides step-by-step instructions to download and apply a snapshot of the Bismuth mainnet database.

 ## Prerequisites
 - Access to your Bismuth node server